Customer Feedback & Experience

 What’s the difference between customer feedback analysis and user feedback analysis?
 Simply put: users may or may not be your customers, but your customers will almost always be your users.
 This means that when you get user feedback, analyzing it should be done through a slightly different lens.

 Additionally, user feedback analysis could be employed for different purposes.
-Perhaps you need the user feedback for your website and user journey, and not the in-product customer experience (where customer feedback analysis would be more apt).
+Perhaps you need the user feedback for your website and user journey (which you can collect with a website feedback tool) and not the in-product customer experience (where customer feedback analysis would be more apt).

 Why is Analyzing Customer Feedback Difficult?